-During the Antebellum period, the Palmetto State’s economy was based almost entirely on the exportation of cotton and rice to Europe and by the onset of the Civil War, South Carolina (SC) was one of the wealthiest regions in North America.
+During the Antebellum Period of US history, the Palmetto State’s economy was based almost entirely on the exportation of cotton and rice to Europe and by the onset of the Civil War, South Carolina, was one of the wealthiest regions in North America.

-Today, SC’s economy depends heavily on foreign investment.
-There is a heavy presence of global companies in the state such as BMW, Mercedes Benz and Volvo.
+Today, South Carolina’s economy depends heavily on foreign investment.
+There is a heavy presence of global companies in the state, such as BMW, Mercedes Benz, and Volvo.
 At one point, South Carolina had the highest diversified foreign investment per capita in the United States.

-While there are a lot of positives in South Carolina’s business environment, there are still some drawbacks such as the rising real estate costs, particularly in the coastal area which can make it difficult for entrepreneurs and small business (SMB) owners to upgrade to a larger space.
+While there are a lot of positives in South Carolina's business environment, there are still some drawbacks, such as rising real estate costs, particularly in the coastal area, which can make it difficult for entrepreneurs and small business (SMB) owners to upgrade to a larger space.
 And despite the increase in per capita personal income, it remains far lower than the national average of $59,642.

 Below is a list of interesting statistics on South Carolina’s small businesses:

 - There are 431,835 small businesses in South Carolina.
 They represent 99.4% of all businesses in the state.

 - The median income for self-employed individuals who run their own incorporated businesses is $50,000.
 Those without incorporated businesses have a median income of $23,000.

 - South Carolina SMBs employ a total of 817,008 people—43.8% of the entire state labor force.

 - Five industries have the highest numbers of small businesses: